 All businesses in every sector remain open with no capacity restrictions.
 This includes shops, restaurants, bars, health & beauty businesses, gyms, cinemas, theatres, galleries, indoor leisure facilities and hotels.
 What's more, all of Southampton's nightclubs, bars and music venues will be able to reopen, some for the first time this year.

-To help ensure Southampton is a safe and enjoyable place for all to visit, please follow both government advice and regulations as well as local guidance in the city.
+To help ensure Southampton is a safe and enjoyable place for everyone, please consider the following before visiting the city:

 A dedicated cleaning team, provided by GO!
 Southampton and Southampton City Council, has been working hard to ensure our city centre is safe for businesses to open and visitors/residents to return.
 The cleaning team is disinfecting high contact areas of the city centre with antiviral spray on a daily rotation which includes public furniture such as benches, fingerposts and bins as well as ATMs, phone boxes and gates.
 They are also cleaning contact areas of car parks such as handrails, lifts and ticket machines.
 You should still continue to wash your hands and use hand sanitiser regularly.